noynaert/act311spring2019/Week_02_--_Introduction_to_JavaScript/230_ArraysAndAnonymousFunctions.md

 ## Arrays, in general

 * JavaScript only has numerically indexed arrays.
-THere are no associative arrays
+There are no associative arrays
 * Creating Arrays

 ```javascript